 Received inrecords the destination account.
 As with the origin account, if the destination account is a bank account, another

 Amountfield for the destination account appears only if the origin account is different from the base currency or if the two accounts are denominated in different currencies.
 Otherwise, the amount received will automatically match the amount transferred.
 If the account receiving the transfer is denominated in a different currency, the figure must be input manually.

 Statusoptions are the same for the destination account as the origin account.

 Click Create to finalize the transfer:

-Inter account transfers do not appear in the Receipts & Payments tab.
-They do, however, appear in drill-down listings of individual account transactions accessed from the Summary, Bank Accounts, or Cash Accounts tabs.
+Inter account transfers do not appear in the Receipts or Payments tabs.
+They do, however, appear in drill-down listings of individual account transactions accessed from the Summary or the Bank and Cash Accounts tab.